ChiragKaudan/ThoughtsBlogged/_posts/2024-08-10- my-favorite-algorithm.md

 1. $$E$$ prefers every applicant they made an offer to over $$A$$
 2. $$A$$ prefers her current employer over $$E$$

-If these two conditions hold, the outcome will be stable.
+If this holds, the outcome will be stable.
 Gale and Shapley developed a neat solution to their question via an algorithm.

 ## Problem Formulation